Eric-nguyen1402/3D_Lidar_Graph_Slam/README.md

 - ***Floor plane***
   - */floor_detection/floor_coeffs* (hdl_graph_slam/FloorCoeffs)

-This constraint optimizes the graph so that the floor planes (detected by RANSAC) of the pose nodes becomes the same.
-This is designed to compensate the accumulated rotation error of the scan matching in large flat indoor environments.
+This constraint optimizes the graph so that the pose nodes' floor planes (detected by RANSAC) become the same.
+This is designed to compensate for the accumulated rotation error of the scan matching in large flat indoor environments.

 ## Parameters